 That issue is inflated by the tyranny of time.
 We each only have so many waking hours in each day.
 Joke alert: I booked a couple of hours this Saturday afternoon for some spontaneity, but I may have to time shift it to Sunday.
 Hmm, I’ll just mark it as Tentative on both days.
 We’ll see.

-We depend on data.
+We depend on data, and love when it is presented visually.
 If you have used your smartphone to scan the merchandise QR code, or compare prices with a Google search while ”showrooming” in a store, you get the value of massive data visualization on a small scale.
 If you use a free GPS app on your phone to navigate to a new destination, you get it.
 If you filter your Twitter feeds using Lists, you get it.

 Who’s Doing It?

-The new mantra is: Give me my data, in a way that helps me use it to make decisions faster.
+The new mantra is: Gimme my data, in a way that helps me gain insight to make sound decisions faster.

 What are you doing to give people transparent access to their data?
 Whatever you decide to to, it just might make you their hero.